Josei Tennō: Jokei tennō

 Jokei Tennō (女系天皇; literally meaning "matrilineal emperor") refers to an emperor whose imperial blood is solely on his mother's side.
 A female line emperor is heavily contested by conservatives in Japan.
-As of 2025 there has not been an emperor who was of imperial blood solely from his mother's side.
+As of 2026 there has not been an emperor who was of imperial blood solely from his mother's side.

 Historically verifiable debates on whether there should be a female emperor and female line emperor go back to at least the Meiji era.
 However the debate ended with the consensus that further discussions should not go through.

 In the past, it is believed that anyone could succeed to the throne, regardless of gender, so long as they were of imperial blood (close enough related to be born a princess or prince).
-It is also believed there was no emphasis as to wether the line was passed through the male line or female line, meaning up until the Meiji Constitution a female line/matrilineal emperor (Jokei Tennō 女系天皇) was possible.
+It is also believed there was no emphasis as to whether the line was passed through the male line or female line, and old Nara period succession laws used until the early modern period recognised the children of female emperor's as valid successors, meaning up until the Meiji Constitution a female line/matrilineal emperor (Jokei Tennō 女系天皇) was possible.
+The old imperial laws did not exclude female line descendents.